-The College's assigned location for personnel records maintains an annually updated seniority list of all full-time academic employees and all exempt employees who hold status as tenured or full-time corrections academic employees.
-Such list will be published and circulated to all tenured or full-time corrections academic employees by November 1 of each year, and will include the layoff unit to which a tenured or full-time corrections academic employee is assigned in accordance with Article15.11.
+The College's assigned location for personnel records maintains an annually updated seniority list of all full-time academic employees and all exempt employees who hold status as tenured academic employees.
+Such list will be published and circulated to all tenured academic employees by November 1st of each year and will include the layoff unit to which a tenured academic employee is assigned in accordance with Article15.11.